Medicare does not cover the cost of the provision of ambulance services.

 These services are booked services and can only be accessed following referral from a health service or health service provider.
 The requesting health service provider determines the level of service required.

-If you live in the Australian Capital Territory you are legally obliged to pay for ambulance fees (Emergency Ambulance Services and Non-Emergency Patient Transport)
+If you receive care from the ACT Ambulance Service, you are legally obliged to pay for ambulance fees (Emergency Ambulance Services and Non-Emergency patient Transport).

 SharedServicesAmbulanceFinance@act.gov.au – 02 6207 9990